 Implementation

 Jackson School is a collaborative learning community for all.
 We aim to develop independence through safety, respect and responsibility.
 We aspire to offer authentic educational experiences that develop futures, create opportunities and inspire potential; enabling our students to be valued and contributing members of the wider community.
 We share and celebrate our successes and achievements.
 Our core purpose is to provide an inclusive, rigorous learning environment that challenges and engages our whole learning community to achieve their full potential as life-long learners.

 The school provides a rich and deep curriculum with a strong focus on literacy and numeracy.
-In addition to the comprehensive classroom programs offered in literacy and numeracy, a two-year learning/inquiry cycle addresses the domains of Science and Humanities.
-Specialist teachers provide instruction in Physical Education, Design & Digital Technologies (STEM) and Visual and Performing Arts.
+In addition to the comprehensive classroom programs offered in literacy and numeracy, a two-year integrated learning cycle addresses the domains of Science and Humanities.
+Specialist teachers provide instruction in Physical Education, Food and Design Technologies and Visual and Performing Arts.
 Using ICT for digital learning is an integral part of 21st century learning for our students.
-An Independence Curriculum incorporates the General Capabilities of the Victorian Curriculum.
-Personal and Social Capability and Critical and Creative Thinking remain our core capabilities delivered through DE’s Rights, Resilience, and Respectful Relationships (RRRR).
-From Year 9 to 12 the focus of the curriculum is centred around the eight employability skills aligned to VPC Work Related Skills outcomes: Learning, Technology, Problem Solving, Planning and Organising, Initiative and Enterprise, Collaboration, Self-Awareness and Management and Communication.
-The employability skills remain a throughline of our learning program from Prep to Year 12.
+An Independence Curriculum incorporates the four General Capabilities of the Victorian Curriculum alongside continua for Occupational Therapy and Speech Pathology.
+Personal and Social Capability and Critical and Creative Thinking remain our core capabilities delivered through DE’s Resilience, Rights and Respectful Relationships (RRRR).
+From Year 9 to 12 the focus of the curriculum is centred around the eight employability skills aligned to Victorian Pathways Certificate (VPC) Work Related Skills outcomes.

-The school has developed a structured approach to curriculum planning that ensures a shared vision within the school on curriculum development, common documentation and common understanding of the whole-school curriculum.
-In developing its curriculum plan the school will provide a broad range of educational pathways to ensure improved student outcomes to vocational work placements and applied learning opportunities.
-The data analysed regularly by teachers in their curriculum planning includes year level assessments and tracking tools and an analysis of school performance data including student, staff and parent surveys.
+The school has developed a structured approach to curriculum planning that ensures a shared vision within the school on curriculum development, common documentation and common understanding of the whole-school curriculum by teachers and parents.
+The data analysed regularly by teachers in their curriculum planning includes year level assessment and tracking tools and an analysis of school performance data including student, staff and parent surveys.
 Curriculum plans and scope and sequence documents map out our curriculum structure.
+Our curriculum programs will address the specific needs of students in relation to special learning needs, disabilities and impairments, “twice exceptional” high achieving students and students with English as an additional language.
 We will identify, track and cater for the different needs of particular contextual groups of learners (CGOLS) when developing and reviewing our curriculum.

 Further information on how our school implements the curriculum, including the learning areas provided at each year level/band of schooling, and the capabilities that are developed by students across these learning areas and the approximate time allocations for each learning area, is provided in our whole school, curriculum area, year level and unit / lesson curriculum plans.